 Procedures and Treatments for Lung Cancer

-If you are diagnosed with lung cancer, your physician will help you to determine the best course of treatment.
+If your physician diagnoses you with lung cancer, they will help you determine the best course of treatment.
 Treatments can include surgery, chemotherapy, radiation therapy, targeted drug therapy, experimental treatments (clinical trials), or palliative care.
 If your doctor recommends surgery, some possible surgical procedures include:

 - Wedge Resection

-This surgery involves the removal of a tumor in a section of the lung, as well as a margin of healthy tissue to assure no cancerous tissue is left behind.
-This may be a good option is the cancer is localized and risk of the cancer recurring is not very high.
+During this procedure, the surgeon removes a tumor from a section of the lung, as well as a margin of healthy tissue to assure no cancerous tissue is left behind.
+This may be a good option if the cancer is localized and the risk of cancer recurring is not very high.

 - Segmental Resection

-In this procedure, a larger section of the lung with cancerous cells is removed without removing an entire lobe.
+In this surgery, the surgeon removes a larger section of the lung with cancerous cells without removing an entire lobe.
 Like a wedge resection, this is a good option when the cancer is more localized, but it does increase the risk of recurring cancer.

-This surgery involves removing an entire lobe of a lung affected with cancer.
-The right lung has three lobes and the left has two, and so the lungs can still function even with the removal of a lobe.
+This surgery involves removing an entire lobe of a lung affected by cancer.
+The right lung has three lobes and the left has two, so the lungs can still function even with the removal of a lobe.

-A pneumonectomy is a surgery in which an entire lung is removed do to cancerous cells.
-This procedure is done only when necessary since it greatly reduces overall lung function.
-The remaining lung, however, will eventually grow and take over some of the function of the removed lung.
+A pneumonectomy is a surgery in which the surgeon removes an entire lung due to cancerous cells.
+Surgeons perform this procedure only when necessary since it greatly reduces overall lung function.
+The remaining lung, however, will eventually grow and take over some of the functions of the removed lung.